Treatment Effects with Targeting Instruments: Empirical Example: The Head Start Impact Study

-\citet{kline2016} first tried to estimate $\mathbb{E}[ Y_i(h) - Y_i(c) | i \in C_{ch}]$ and $\mathbb{E}[ Y_i(h) - Y_i(n) | i \in C_{nh}]$ separately using two-stage least squares (TSLS), using interaction of the instrument with covariates or experimental sites in an attempt to generate enough variation.
-They acknowledged the limitations of this interacted TSLS approach and developed a parametric selection model \`{a} la \citet{Heckman1979}.
-Using a parametric selection model and pooled cohorts, \citet[Table VIII, column (4) full model]{kline2016} obtain estimates of the treatment effect of $0.370 \, (0.088)$ for $C_{nh}$ and $-0.093 \, (0.154)$ for $C_{ch}$ respectively (standard errors in parentheses).
+\citet{kline2016} first tried to identify $\mathbb{E}[ Y_i(h) - Y_i(c) | i \in C_{ch}]$ and $\mathbb{E}[ Y_i(h) - Y_i(n) | i \in C_{nh}]$ separately using interactions of the instrument with covariates or experimental sites.
+They acknowledged the limitations of this approach and resorted to a parametric selection model \`{a} la \citet{Heckman1979} instead.
+They report\footnote{See \citet[Table VIII, column (4), full model]{kline2016}.} estimates of the local average treatment effects of $0.370$ for $C_{nh}$ and $-0.093$ for $C_{ch}$, with respective standard errors $0.088$ and $0.154$.
+The resulting point estimate of the difference is quite large, at $0.463$ standard deviation.

-Our \Cref{corr:DCM:late:binaryinstrument} provides an alternative approach to separating the two treatment effects.
-If we assume that $\mathbb{E} \left[ Y_i(h) | i \in C_{nh} \right] = \mathbb{E} \left[ Y_i(h) | i \in C_{ch} \right]$, we can point-identify the average treatment effects for both groups of compliers.
-The resulting estimates are shown in Panels C and D of \Cref{HS:cm-te}.
-The average impact on test scores of participating in Head Start is around $0.28$ for $C_{nh}$, whereas it is smaller and insignificant for $C_{ch}$.
-Their difference is significantly different when the two cohorts are pooled together.
+Our \Cref{prop:DCM:late:binaryinstrument:PI} provides an alternative approach to separating the two treatment effects.
+Given that compliers coming from other preschools ($C_{ch}$) had better test scores than compliers not originally in preschools ($C_{nh}$), it seems reasonable to assume that they also have better test scores under Head Start:

-We obtained these estimates of the treatment effects by a completely different route than \citet{kline2016}.
-While the two sets of estimates are similar, our estimate of the difference between the treatment effects on the two groups of compliers is twice smaller.
-Our homogeneity assumption $\mathbb{E} \left[ Y_i(h) | i \in C_{nh} \right] = \mathbb{E} \left[ Y_i(h) | i \in C_{ch} \right]$ may be too strong.
-It might be more plausible to assume that
+This is a ``positive selection'' that fits within the framework of \Cref{prop:DCM:late:binaryinstrument:PI}.
+It can be derived in a simple model in which better students benefit more from Head Start and other preschools; and students choose schools as a function of their expected outcome.
+We show in Appendix~\ref{appx:pos:sel:binary} that this model generates positive selection under reasonable assumptions.
+The pooled cohort estimates in Panel~C of \Cref{HS:cm-te} indicate that the upper bound on $\mathbb{E}[Y_i(h)-Y_i(n)\mid i\in C_{nh}]$ is $0.28$, while the lower bound on $\mathbb{E}[Y_i(h)-Y_i(c)\mid i\in C_{ch}]$ is $0.09$.\footnote{Under monotone treatment response, $Y_i(h)\ge Y_i(n)$, the lower bound on $\mathbb{E}[Y_i(h)-Y_i(n)\mid i\in C_{nh}]$ would be zero, yielding a 95\% confidence interval $0\le \mathbb{E}[Y_i(h)-Y_i(n)\mid i\in C_{nh}]\le 0.36$.} The difference between these two numbers gives an upper bound of $0.19$ for the difference of these two LATEs, with a standard error of $0.07$.
+Negative selection (reversing the inequality~\eqref{eq:hsis:positive}) would make $0.19$ a {\em lower\/} bound for the difference of the LATEs.
+At the same time, it would imply that the lower bound is negative; this is soundly rejected by the data.

-as children who would not attend preschool in the absence of offer to Head Start are likely to be less well-prepared than children who would attend other preschools.
-Then our estimated difference between the two complier groups will be a lower bound of the true difference.
+Our upper bound of $0.19$ is much lower than the point estimate reported by \cite{kline2016}.
+In fact, our 95\% and 99\% one-sided confidence intervals for